World Open (snooker): Round-robin era

 The event was played in a brand-new round-robin format in 2006, more similar to association football and rugby tournaments than the knockout systems usually played in snooker.
 Players were split into groups (8 groups of 8 in qualifying, 8 groups of 6 in the final stages) and played every other player in their group once.
 The top 2 players progressed; the last 16 and onwards were played as a straight knockout.

 This resulted in several surprise results.
 Little-known players such as Ben Woollaston, Jamie Jones and Issara Kachaiwong made it through qualifying, while stars such as Graeme Dott, Stephen Hendry and Shaun Murphy failed to clear their groups.

 The format was slightly tweaked for 2007, after complaints (notably from Dennis Taylor) that the system was too random.
 Matches increased in length from best-of-5 to best-of-7, to give the better player more chance to win.
 The main tie-breaker for players level on wins was changed, with frame difference now taking precedence over results between the players who are level on points.
-Notably, under the 2007 format, 2006 runner-up Jamie Cope would have been eliminated in the groups, as he defeated third-placed Michael Holt but had an inferior frame difference.
+Notably, under the 2007 format, 2006 runner-up Jamie Cope would have been eliminated in the groups, for he defeated third-placed Michael Holt but had an inferior frame difference.

-The 2007 event saw fewer surprises, although 2006 World Champion Graeme Dott, 1997 World Champion Ken Doherty, defending champion Neil Robertson, seven-time World Champion Stephen Hendry, six-time World Champion Steve Davis, twice World Champion Mark Williams and 2007 World Championship finalist Mark Selby were all eliminated in the groups.
+The 2007 event saw fewer surprises, although 2006 world champion Graeme Dott, 1997 world champion Ken Doherty, defending champion Neil Robertson, seven-time world champion Stephen Hendry, six-time world champion Steve Davis, twice world champion Mark Williams and 2007 World Championship finalist Mark Selby were all eliminated in the groups.
 The format was not continued for 2008 due to dwindling ticket sales in the early rounds.